Updated: January 20, 2022

 As discussed in Chapter 6, there is no initial cost to preserve the ability to file patent applications in foreign countries.
 An inventor only needs to file a patent application in the United States before engaging in marketing activities.
 An applicant must file utility patent applications in any foreign country within twelve months after filing a utility patent application, or after six months for design patent applications.

 The twelve-month deadline to file utility patent applications in a foreign country may be extended another eighteen months by filing a Patent Cooperation Treaty (PCT) application.
+Read more about the pros and cons of worldwide patent protection.
 A PCT application gives an applicant up to thirty months from the initial filing of the patent application to file in foreign countries.60 The PCT application does not apply to design patent applications.

 59. Annuities are payments made to foreign patent offices to maintain a patent application’s pendency.
 By contrast, the USPTO does not collect annuities